 - Reticulocyte haemoglobin content: an early indicator of iron depletion, but not always available; gives false normal values in some situations - eg, thalassaemia and high MCV.

-- Other serum markers of iron depletion are: low serum iron, low transferrin saturation, high transferrin receptor levels, raised iron-binding capacity, and raised red cell protoporphyrin.
+- Other serum markers of iron depletion are: low serum iron, low transferrin saturation, high transferrin receptor levels, raised iron-binding capacity, high percentage of hypochromic red blood cells, and raised red cell protoporphyrin.

 - In chronic disease a more helpful measure may be the ratio of serum transferrin receptors/log 10 serum ferritin.